 - taking electricity to low-income areas in Rwanda

-We are also supporting major programmes that address the United Nations Sustainable Development Goals including interdisciplinary research hubs, a partnership programme with African universities, and a programme to grow research capability between institutions in the developing world and the UK.
+We also supported major programmes that address the United Nations Sustainable Development Goals including interdisciplinary research hubs, a partnership programme with African universities, and a programme to grow research capability between institutions in the developing world and the UK.

 Interdisciplinary research hubs

-We have awarded between £13 million and £20 million each over five years to 12 interdisciplinary research hubs working across a range of development challenges.
+We awarded between £8 million and £15 million each over five years to 12 interdisciplinary research hubs working across a range of development challenges.

-The hubs bring together researchers, governments, international agencies, NGOs and community groups in developing countries and the UK.
+The hubs bring together researchers, governments, international agencies, non-governmental organisations (NGOs) and community groups in developing countries and the UK.
 They share knowledge and expertise on innovative and sustainable solutions to help make the world safer, healthier and more prosperous.

 The hubs include 400 unique partner organisations in 85 countries and 550 researchers from a range of disciplines addressing 16 of the UN Sustainable Development Goals.

 Find out more about:

 We have a partnership with the African Research Universities Alliance to address the UN Sustainable Development Goals by strengthening UK-Africa research collaborations and improving research capacity in the UK and Africa.

 - build significant capacity for science and research across African universities

 - provide opportunities for African research teams and GCRF grant holders to jointly create projects that build on current investments